03 9466 1810

 Thomastown, Vic, 3074

-School Council is the governing body of the school and draws on the school community for its members - parents, DEECD staff and the broader community.
-School Council determines appropriate policies within Department of Education and Early Childhood Development (DEECD) guidelines that will ensure that the aims of the school are achieved.
+School Council is the governing body of the school and draws on the school community for its members - parents, DET staff and the broader community.
+School Council determines appropriate policies within Department of Education and Training (DET) guidelines that will ensure that the aims of the school are achieved.
 In addition, Council controls the school’s monies and resources.

 School Council operates under a framework provided by the: